ant981228/research-tracker-visualizer/README.md

 ## Overview

-The Research Tracker Visualizer transforms exported research data into interactive visualizations, helping you:
+The Research Tracker Visualizer transforms exported research data into an interactive timeline, helping you:
-- Explore your research journey through timeline and graph views
+- Explore your research journey chronologically
 - Analyze patterns in your search behavior
 - Review and organize visited content
 - Export formatted citations for your research

 ## Features

-### 📊 Interactive Visualizations
+### 📊 Interactive Timeline
-- **Timeline View**: See your research chronologically with all searches, visits, and notes
+- See your research chronologically with all searches, visits, and notes
-- **Graph View**: Explore connections between searches and discovered content
+- Interactive timeline with zoom and pan controls
-- **Dual-View Mode**: Use timeline and graph views simultaneously
+- Hover over items for quick previews

 ### 🔍 Search & Filter
 - Filter by content type (searches, pages, notes)